BZeise/bzeise.github.io/README.md

 Back at it.
 I'll make this a bit of a journal.
 Time to implement a mobile responsive design.
 Yep!
 Indeed!
 Woo!
 Yeah!
 Uh-huh!

 Woo son!
 Green box!
 Yep!
 All of 'em!
-Here's another!  lol.  haha.  again!  yep.
+Here's another!  lol.  haha.  again!  yep.  lol